Italy's worst drought in 70 years has led to the country declaring a state of emergency in five northern regions.

 In the capital, the city’s water board is lowering the pressure in the pipes so that the water supply is reduced without having to be suspended.

 There are currently no restrictions on visiting Italy as a result of the drought.
-However, travellers should look out for further emergency measures that may soon come in.
+However, travellers should look out for emergency measures such as water rationing.

 In Villorba, a municipality in the Veneto region, residents are not allowed to water gardens, wash cars or fill swimming pools between 6am and 11pm.
 The ban is in place until 30th September.